cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

   - CoocooFroggy
 ---
 ## Notes
-If you are on iOS 15.2 or newer on an A11- device, you should follow [this](https://gist.github.com/aac55c97f7925cddcf5ec3167f85dfe8) guide instead.
-Note that if you are on iOS 15.6 or newer (betas included) and are on an A12+ device, you will not be able to downgrade/upgrade with FutureRestore as there is currently no jailbreak or exploits which can be used to set nonce on A12+ devices running iOS 15.5 final or newer.
+If you are on iOS 15.2 or newer on an A10- device, you should follow [this](https://gist.github.com/aac55c97f7925cddcf5ec3167f85dfe8) guide instead.
+Note that if you are on a device that supports iOS 16 (which includes A12+), you will **not** be able to follow this guide due to Cryptex1 and SEP/BB incompatibility.
+For more information on why this is the case, please go [here](https://gist.github.com/Cryptiiiic/b82133ac290070939189e1377dc3ac85).

 ## Requirements

 - Blobs saved for the version you want to restore to
   - These blobs must be for **your** device only; you cannot use other people's blobs
-- A jailbroken device **or** an A10-A11 device on 15.0-15.1.1 **or** an A12+ device on 15.0-15.5b4
+- A jailbroken device **or** an A10-A11 device on 15.0-15.1.1

 ::: danger

-You **must** make sure that the latest SEP/BB is compatible to the version you are attempting to restore to in order to prevent bootloops!
+You **must** make sure that the latest SEP/BB is compatible to the version you are attempting to restore to in order to prevent bootloops or failed activation!
 To do so, please consult the [SEP/BB Chart](https://docs.google.com/spreadsheets/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs/edit#gid=0).
 If a cell says "Compatible" then you are free to restore to that version.

 :::